Ayodhya Airport: Other facilities

-Terminal 2
+Future expansion

-Terminal 2 will be the second terminal of the airport as part of the second phase of the airport's development.
-It will cover an area of 30,000 sq.m., which will be later expanded to 50,000 sq.m., and will be able to accommodate 3,200 passengers during peak hours and over 5-7 million passengers annually.
-It will have eight aerobridges and an apron suitable for parking of eight Airbus A320 and Boeing 737 type aircraft, both of which will be increased to 16 as part of the planned third phase of the airport's development.
-Within its premises, in front of its entrance, it will have a garden for recreation of passengers as a green space and a larger parking space than Terminal 1, along with utility facilities.
-As of November 2023, the terminal, along with the second phase of the airport's development, is under bidding process.
+Terminal 2 will cover an area of 50,000 m2 and will be the second terminal of the airport planned as part of the second phase of the airport's development.
+It will be able to accommodate 3,200 passengers during peak hours and over 5-7 million passengers annually.
+It will have eight aerobridges and additional apron for parking of eight narrow-body aircraft.
+A garden and a parking space has also been planned as a part of the second phase.
+As of November 2023, the second phase of the airport's development, is under bidding process.